data = list(range(1,9))

 import dask.bag as db

-b.map(lambda x : x//2).compute() # compute length of each element and collect results
+b = db.from_sequence(data)b.compute() # Gather results back to local processb.map(lambda x : x//2).compute() # compute length of each element and collect resultsfrom time import sleep

 def slow_half( x):